 The objectives of LIA’s review this time is to bring the 2014’s common critical illness definitions up to date and align with advances in medical technology and practices as well as to address ambiguity based on insights from the past 5 years of experience.
 The names of some definitions were also revised to better reflect the intent of the coverage.

-So what is the impact from this 2019 standardisation?
+So what is the impact of this 2019 standardisation?